 - thrall: showing off or bragging to the students instead of empowering them

-- humiliation: making fun of the students , rather than giving instuction
+- humiliation: making fun of the students , rather than giving instruction

 - manipulating history in the interest of a product/sales strategy

-- failing to respond to gifts of housing, rides, organizing with a comparable gift of dances and recognition
+- failing to respond to gifts of housing, rides, organizing with comparable [expected] gift of dances and recognition

 - use of unverifiable nonsense words

 - using choreography in a purportedly improvised performance